galactic-embassy/space-manifesto/README.md

 ## Authors

+__The Space Manifesto is an open source publicatiojn by the [Galactic Embassy](https://www.galacticembassy.com/)__

-The [Galactic Embassy](https://www.galacticembassy.com/) is Earth's envoy to the galaxy.
-We are on a mission to set the conditions for humanity as a Multi-Planetary Species.
+**The [Galactic Embassy](https://www.galacticembassy.com/) is Earth's envoy to the galaxy.
+We are on a mission to set the conditions for humanity as a Multi-Planetary Species.**

+A galactic embassy is a hypothetical diplomatic facility that would be used to communicate and negotiate with extraterrestrial civilizations.
+It would likely be staffed by representatives from multiple Earth nations and other organizations, and would be equipped with advanced technology for communicating with alien species.
+The specific design and purpose of a galactic embassy would likely vary depending on the type of alien civilization it was intended to communicate with.

+A galactic embassy is a hypothetical concept for a facility or organization that serves as a central point of contact and communication between different intelligent alien species in the galaxy.
+It would likely be staffed by representatives of various extraterrestrial civilizations and would be responsible for facilitating communication and cooperation between different worlds.
+This could include diplomatic negotiations, trade agreements, and the exchange of scientific and technological knowledge.
+The design and location of a galactic embassy would depend on the specific needs and capabilities of the various alien species involved.

 ## Contributing

-We'd love for you to contribute and to make **Space Manifesto** even better than it is today!
+We'd love for you to contribute and to make the **Space Manifesto** even better than it is today!
 Please refer to the [contribution guidelines](.github/CONTRIBUTING.md) for information.